-- Trusts can be funded with cash, securities or other appreciated assets. - If you fund your trust with appreciated securities, you pay no up-front capital gains tax. - When you create a charitable trust, you may receive an immediate income tax deduction, in addition to possibly gaining significant income and estate tax savings.
-Your deduction will be based on the full fair market value of the securities or real estate you contribute, reduced by the present value of the income interest you retain. - A charitable remainder trust pays you and/or the named beneficiaries for life or a set term of years.
+- Trusts can be funded with cash, securities or other appreciated assets. - If you fund your trust with appreciated securities, you pay no up-front capital gains tax. - When you create a charitable trust, you receive an immediate income tax deduction, in addition to gaining significant income and estate tax savings.
+Your deduction will be based on the full fair market value of the securities or real estate you contribute, reduced by the present value of the income interest you retain. - A charitable remainder trust pays you and/or the named beneficiaries for life.
 At the death of the final income beneficiary, the assets of the trust pass on to your charity. - The trust is irrevocable and may be set up during the lifetime of the donor, or it may be created at the death of the donor for the benefit of the donor's heirs.